stormchaserroleplaying/stormchaserRPG/Talents/Bard/Valour/index.md

 If a creature has a Bardic Inspiration die from you and casts a spell that restores hit points or deals damage, the creature can roll that die and choose a target affected by the spell.
 Add the number rolled as a bonus to the hit points regained or the damage dealt.

 ### Blade Flourish
 You learn to perform impressive displays of martial prowess and speed.

-Whenever you take the Attack action on your turn, your walking speed increases by 10 feet until the end of the turn, and if a weapon a ttack that you make as part of this action hits a creature, you can use one of the following Blade Flourish options of your choice.
-You can use only one Blade Flourish option once per turn.
+Whenever you take the Attack action on your turn, your walking speed increases by 10 feet until the end of the turn.
+If a weapon attack that you make as part of this action hits a creature, you can use one of the following blade flourish options of your choice.
+You can use only one blade flourish option once per turn.

-**Defensive Flourish.** You can expend one use of your Bardic Inspiration to cause the weapon to deal extra damage to the target you hit.
-The damage equals the number you roll on the Bardic Inspiration die.
-You also add the number rolled to your strength or dexterity defense until the start of your next turn.
+**Defensive Flourish.** You can expend one use of your bardic inspiration to cause the weapon to deal extra damage to the target you hit.
+The damage roll is made with +1d.
+You also add +1d to your strength or dexterity defense until the start of your next turn.

-**Slashing Flourish.** You can expend one use of your Bardic Inspiration to cause the weapon to deal extra damage to the target you hit and to any other creature of your choice that you can see within 5 feet of you.
-The damage equals the number you roll on the Bardic Inspiration die.
+**Slashing Flourish.** You can expend one use of your bardic inspiration to cause the weapon to deal extra damage to the target you hit and to any other creature of your choice that you can see within 5 feet of you.
+The damage roll is made with +1d.

 **Mobile Flourish.** You can expend one use of your Bardic Inspiration to cause the weapon to deal extra damage to the target you hit.
-The damage equals the number you roll on the Bardic Inspiration die.
+The damage roll is made with +1d.
 You can also push the target up to 5 feet away from you, plus a number of feet equal to the number you roll on that die.
 You can then immediately use your reaction to move up to your walking speed to an unoccupied space within 5 feet of the target.

 ### Extra Attack
 *Prerequisite:* Combat Inspiration and 4 Other Talents<br>